Fresno Grizzlies Game Notes vs San Jose

 - Fresno Grizzlies Game Notes vs San Jose - Fresno Grizzlies

-- Late Home Run Sinks Giants In 3-1 Loss - San Jose Giants
+- Late Rally Comes up Short as Ports Drop Third Straight - Stockton Ports

-- Pitchers' Duel Ends in Ports' Heartbreak as Nuts Walk Off in Ninth - Stockton Ports
+- Giants Drop Third Straight To Grizzlies, 6-2 - San Jose Giants

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.